Operation Emmanuel: Phase II

 On December 31, Hugo Chávez read a letter from FARC wherein the group claimed that the hostage release had been delayed because of Colombian military operations.
-However, Colombian President Álvaro Uribe indicated that FARC had not freed the three hostages because Emmanuel appeared not be in their hands any longer.
+However, Colombian President Álvaro Uribe indicated that FARC had not freed the three hostages because Emmanuel appeared not to be in their hands any longer.

 Colombian authorities added that a boy matching Emmanuel's description had been taken to a hospital in San José del Guaviare in June 2005.
 The child was in poor condition: one of his arms was injured, he had severe malnutrition, and he had diseases that are commonly suffered in the jungle.
 Having been evidently mistreated, the boy was later sent to a foster home in Bogotá, and DNA tests were conducted to confirm his identity.

 On January 4, the results of a mitochondrial DNA test, comparing the child's DNA with that of his potential grandmother Clara de Rojas, were revealed by the Colombian government.
 It was reported that there was a very high probability that the boy was indeed a Rojas family member.
 A further analysis was carried out in a Santiago de Compostela institute in order to verify the results.

 Venezuelan Foreign Minister Nicolás Maduro questioned the results, stating that Colombia did not allow Venezuelan specialists to conduct their own tests and had created a "cloak of doubt".

 On January 4, the FARC released a communique in which they admitted that Emmanuel had been taken to Bogotá and "left in the care of honest persons" for safety reasons, until a humanitarian exchange could take place.
 The group accused President Uribe of "kidnapping" the child in order to sabotage his liberation.

 The suspended Operation Emmanuel resumed and, on January 10, 2008, a humanitarian commission, headed by the International Committee of the Red Cross, flew in two Venezuelan helicopters to a location in Colombia that FARC had designated the previous day.
 Rojas and Gonzalez were then released to the care of the commission.
-The release received ample coverage by Venezuelan government media, which was allowed to take camera men in the helicopters in what was to become a carefully crafted media showcase.
+The release received ample coverage by Venezuelan government media, which was allowed to take cameramen in the helicopters, in what was to become a carefully crafted media showcase.

 On January 13, 2008, Rojas was reunited with Emmanuel.
 It was the first time she had seen her son in over two years.